How to Help Grow Your Small Business Using LinkedIn

 While most people think of LinkedIn as a great tool for networking and unlocking job opportunities, you can also put the social media platform to use as a means for marketing your business.
 Whether you’re looking for a way to improve customer feedback or increase the efficiency of your sales force, here are a few tips on how to build your business using LinkedIn.

-Use Advanced Search Options.
 One of the biggest parts about generating sales is understanding how to find potential customers.
 LinkedIn’s advanced search features allow users to filter results by position, size of company, demographics, industry, and much more.
 This will save you a lot of time compared to manually looking up names and position titles of potential customers.
-Those willing to pay for the site’s premiere service can narrow their search criteria down even further.

-Send personal messages.
-Avoid sending generic or scripted messages when attempting to connect with someone.
-These types of messages will come across as spammy, and if you don’t express any common interests or can offer to provide something of value you really don’t need to be reaching out to them to begin with.
+Avoid sending generic or scripted messages when attempting to connect with someone using LinkedIn Messaging.
+These types of communication will come across as spammy, and if you don’t express any common interests or can offer to provide something of value you really don’t need to be reaching out to them to begin with.
 Instead, always try to craft a personal message.
 Let the person you are contacting know what interest you have in their business specifically and that you’re not trying to sell your services to just anyone.

 Don’t misuse LinkedIn by making it a tool to explore your own interests.
 You’ll make better, longer lasting connection by first finding a way to help your connections rather than just selling them a product or service.